 The Port of San Diego is pursuing redevelopment of the central area of the San Diego Embarcadero.
-Ideally located between downtown San Diego and San Diego Bay, the Central Embarcadero area (which includes Seaport Village, Chesapeake Fish and surrounding areas between the Grand Hyatt Hotel and the USS Midway) presents an opportunity for a signature waterfront development to attract and benefit both locals and visitors to San Diego Bay.
+Ideally located between downtown San Diego and San Diego Bay, the Central Embarcadero area (which includes Seaport Village, Santa Monica Seafood (formerly Chesapeake Fish) and surrounding areas between the Grand Hyatt Hotel and the USS Midway) presents an opportunity for a signature waterfront development to attract and benefit both locals and visitors to San Diego Bay.

 The Port of San Diego has been pursuing redevelopment of the Central Embarcadero through an open, public and competitive process.

 - October 6, 2015 - Board of Port Commissioners directs staff to move forward on a redevelopment strategy for the Central Embarcadero.

 - December 8, 2015 - Board unanimously votes to direct staff to seek redevelopment proposals for this area.